apieszczek/DesignPatterns/README.md

-# DesignPatterns
+# Design Patterns
-Examples of design patterns from CodeCouple.pl
+Examples of design patterns from CodeCouple.pl.